NKGachoki/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File 2-path contains script that adds /action to PATH File 3-paths contains script that counts the no. of directories in the PATH File 4-global_variables contains script that lists environment variables
+File 2-path contains script that adds /action to PATH File 3-paths contains script that counts the no. of directories in the PATH File 4-global_variables contains script that lists environment variables File 5-local_variables contains script that lists all local variables, environment variables and functions